-Numerous studies have concentrated on subsampling numerous individual foraminifera from the same discrete-depth interval of a sediment core, from which the 1σ value of the SST (or a proxy equivalent thereof) of those foraminifera is calculated to infer SST variability for a particular time period, whereby a greater 1σ value is assumed to indicate increased SST variability due to, e.g., ENSO (Koutavas et al., 2006; Koutavas and Joanides, 2012; Rustic et al., 2015).
-To evaluate such an approach, we compare the 1.5-7 yr filtered 1000 year moving 1σ of SST in the time domain (Fig. 1c) to ensembles of SEAMUS runs carried out under various sediment and picking conditions within a 10 cm ka-1 scenario (Fig. 3 and Fig. 4).
-The equivalent figures for the 40 cm ka-1 and 5 cm ka-1 scenarios, the latter of which may be more representative for the open ocean areas of the Pacific (Olson et al., 2016; Metcalfe et al., 2020), can be found in the supplement.
+Numerous studies have concentrated on subsampling numerous individual foraminifera from the same discrete-depth interval of a sediment core, from which the $1\sigma$ value of the SST (or a proxy equivalent thereof) of those foraminifera is calculated to infer SST variability for a particular time period, whereby a greater $1\sigma$ value is assumed to indicate increased SST variability due to, e.g. ENSO (Koutavas et al., 2006; Koutavas and Joanides, 2012; Rustic et al., 2015).
+To evaluate such an approach, we compare the 1.5-7 year filtered 1000 year moving $1\sigma$ of SST in the time domain (Fig. 1c) to ensembles of SEAMUS runs carried out under various sediment and picking conditions within a 10 cm kyr-1 scenario (Figs. 3 and 4).
+The equivalent figures for the 40 and 5 cm kyr-1 scenarios, the latter of which may be more representative for the open ocean areas of the Pacific (Olson et al., 2016; Metcalfe et al., 2020), can be found in the Supplement.